Garrafao/TokenChange/README.md

 ```python
 ipython import.py
 ```
-the `Data/` folder will contain the lemmatized [CCOHA2](https://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/sem-eval-ulscd-eng/) corpus and a file that contains test sentences for the pseudoword "monetary/gothic".
+the `Data/` folder will contain the lemmatized and non-lemmatized  [CCOHA2 & CCOHA1](https://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/sem-eval-ulscd-eng/) corpora and a file that contains test sentences for the pseudoword "monetary/gothic".
 Please additionally download the [word2vec vectors](https://drive.google.com/uc?export=download&confirm=3aS5&id=0B7XkCwpI5KDYNlNUTTlSS21pQmM) and move the .bin file into the `Data/` folder.

 In the following examples I will only use the lemmatized corpus and lemmatized test sentences (the ccoha corpora are available both, lemmatized and non-lemmatized).
 It is worth trying non-lemmatized test sentences, since BERT has achieved better results using non-lemmatized sentences in my thesis (see [this Bachelor Thesis](#bibtex)).